 Until the last few years, full-thickness corneal transplantation was the procedure performed to treat most disorders affecting corneal clarity.
 The drawbacks of induced astigmatism, unpredictable refractive changes, weakening of the eye and risk of graft rejection prompted development of faster, safer, and better solutions.
 The disorder of corneal clarity caused by disorders of the endothelium can be cured by replacement of that layer as opposed to the entire cornea.

-A procedure known as Descemets Stripping Automated Endothelial Keratoplasty (DSAEK) revolutionized corneal transplantation.
+A procedure known as Descemets Stripping Automated Endothelial Keratoplasty (DSEK) revolutionized corneal transplantation.
 In this operation, the abnormal endothelial layer is removed and replaced by a thin disc of donor endothelium placed inside the eye through a small peripheral incision.
 The tissue adheres to the back of the cornea because of the natural suction applied by the healthy endothelium.
 The improvement in corneal clarity begins immediately, and patients often are able to get new glasses one month after surgery.
 The risk of graft rejection is halved in comparison with full-thickness transplantation, and the possibility of globe rupture is significantly reduced.
-For many with corneal clouding, DSAEK offers more predictable visual outcomes.
+For many with corneal clouding, DSEK offers more predictable visual outcomes.

 Over the last decade a lot of progress has been made in the successful outcomes of corneal transplants.
 The latest is a new procedure known as Descemets Membrane Endothelial Keratoplasty (DMEK).
 DMEK further improves this procedure by using a thinner disc of tissue made up of only endothelium and Descemet’s membrane.
-This tissue is more difficult to handle, but once in place provides improved visual outcomes, as well as, decreased rejection rates compared to both DSAEK and full thickness cornea transplants.
+This tissue is more difficult to handle, but once in place provides improved visual outcomes, as well as, decreased rejection rates compared to both DSEK and full thickness cornea transplants.
 DMEK may be a better option for patients with Fuch’s Dystrophy and no other serious ocular problems.